GuoZheXinDeGuang/Course-Selection-System/README.md

    - Add all the `.java` files and `users.txt` to your Java compiler or IDE. `users.txt` contains the username and password of student and admin.

 3. **Run the Application:**
-   - Compile and run the `LoginGUI.java` file to start the application.
+   - Compile and run the `Main.java` file to start the application.

 4. **User Authentication:**
    - The usernames and passwords are stored in `users.txt`.
 Use these credentials to log in as a student or an admin.